VIKINGYFY/AddOns/HandyNotes_WarWithin/RECENT_CHANGES.md

-## Changed in v72
+## Changed in v73

-* Updated Siren Isle with more rares and treasures
+* Siren Isle updates for the pirate phase
-* Move right-click context menus to the new menu system as well